 If you would like further information about the review, please contact Sue-Ellen Luke on (08) 9360 5226 or Manpreet Singh on (08) 9360 5916.

-|TRANSITION TO ONLINE COLLECTION OF THE LABOUR FORCE SURVEY|
+|UPCOMING CHANGE IN COLLECTION PROCEDURES FOR THE LABOUR FORCE SURVEY|

 The ABS has been monitoring any potential impacts of the transition to online self-completion.
 Over the first four months of the roll-out period no large statistical impact (larger than three standard errors) has been identified.
 The ABS will continue analysis over the next 12 months to identify and quantify if there has been any statistical impact.